 Working abroad is very new to me.
 Even I still can’t believe that I am here in Sweden now, working.
 I have only been working since 2014 with two companies in the Philippines.
 My experiences between those two companies are completely different.
 One is an experience that I love to remember, and the other one is an experience that I would love to forget.

-Nevertheless, I am still excited to share with you my work experiences in Sweden.
+Nevertheless, I am still excited to share with you my experiences in work and life in Sweden.
 This is a long overdue post, and I forgot about the other questions that I got.
-So, for now, here are the most common questions that I got.
+So, for now, here are the answers to the FAQ I got since I moved here!

 How did you find your job in Sweden?

 I used the app/website called Glassdoor.
 I looked for open positions in Stockholm, and I found the company where I am working now.
 Before I submit my application, I researched about the company first, and see if they offer relocation packages or at least accept international applicants and they do!